A First-Order Mean-Field Game on a Bounded Domain with Mixed Boundary Conditions: The variational problem

 \subsection{First-order estimates}

-In this subsection, we establish several estimates that show a better regularity for solutions of the MFG.
-These estimates guarantee the applicability of some of our results (e.g., Neumann trace theorem in the appendix).
+In this subsection, we establish several estimates that provide better regularity for solutions of the MFG.
+These estimates guarantee the applicability of some of our results (e.g., the Neumann trace theorem in the appendix).